Jason Dunstall: Early life

-Dunstall was born and raised in Brisbane as one of three sons, his brothers are Harry and Nicholas.
+Dunstall was born and raised in Brisbane as one of three sons; his brothers are Harry and Nicholas.
 He attended the Anglican Church Grammar School from 1977 to 1981.
-At school he played soccer as a goalkeeper and also rugby union.
-His junior Australian rules football was spent playing with the Coorparoo Football Club in the then Queensland Australian Football League (QAFL).
+At school, he played soccer as a goalkeeper, as well as rugby union.
+His junior Australian rules football was spent playing with the Coorparoo Football Club in the then-Queensland Australian Football League (QAFL).
 He grew up supporting the Carlton Football Club due to Coorparoo wearing the same jumper and aspired to one day play for the VFL club.

-In 1984, as a 20-year-old, Dunstall made his senior debut and enjoyed a stellar season, claiming the QAFL leading goalkicker award with 73 goals in the home and away season and kicking seven goals in Coorparoo's Grand Final win.
+In 1984, as a 20-year-old, Dunstall made his senior debut and enjoyed a stellar season, claiming the QAFL leading goalkicker award with 73 goals in the home-and-away season and kicking seven goals in Coorparoo's Grand Final win.

 Attracting interest from the VFL, Dunstall approached Carlton; however, the club appeared to not be interested.
-He instead receive an offer to train with Fitzroy, but reserves coach Brian Walsh was not impressed, choosing to recruit fellow Queenslander Scott McIvor instead.
-Dunstall was recruited to VFL club Hawthorn in 1985, touted as a new tall forward option, his recruitment largely overshadowed by the hype of West Australian recruit Steve Malaxos.
+He instead received an offer to train with Fitzroy, but reserves coach Brian Walsh was not impressed, choosing to recruit fellow Queenslander Scott McIvor instead.
+Dunstall was recruited to VFL club Hawthorn in 1985, touted as a new tall forward option, a recruitment which was largely overshadowed by the hype of West Australian recruit Steve Malaxos.

-While not immediately impressed by Dunstall's appearance, Allan Jeans became somewhat of a father figure over the course of the 1980s as his coach.
-When a group of players was arrested after a night during an overseas trip, Jeans was called to the local police station to address their detention.
-Jeans' advice to the officer has become a highlight of premiership reunion events - he reputedly advised the officer in charge he was free to shoot "him, him and him, but don't shoot the fat one" as he looked at his star full-forward.
+Although coach Allan Jeans was not immediately impressed by Dunstall's physical appearance, he became somewhat of a father figure over the course of the 1980s.
+When a group of players was arrested after a night out during an overseas trip, Jeans was called to the local police station to address their detention.
+Jeans' advice to the officer has become a highlight of premiership reunion events; he reputedly advised the officer in charge he was free to shoot "him, him and him, but don't shoot the fat one" as he looked at his star full-forward.

 League playing career

 Dunstall made his 1985 VFL debut against Melbourne at Princes Park.
-He had an immediate impact, kicking an impressive three goals and three behinds in his team's demolition of the Demons; however, he was third in the team’s goalkicking, behind Dermott Brereton and John Kennedy.
+He had an immediate impact, kicking an impressive three goals and three behinds in his team's demolition of the Demons; however, he was third in the team's goalkicking, behind Dermott Brereton and John Kennedy.
 He was dropped from the side three games later after a loss to Richmond; however, he regained some form towards the end of the season, finishing with 35 goals.
-In his breakout game against Richmond, he would kick eight goals, and the media heralded the twenty-year-old Queenslander as a future star.
+In his breakout game against Richmond, he kicked eight goals, and the media heralded the twenty-year-old Queenslander as a future star.

-In 1987, expansion club the Brisbane Bears—in search of a marquee Queenslander—made a $2 million, 10-year offer to Dunstall; however, despite the lucrative deal and the opportunity to return to his home stage, he turned it down, choosing to stay with the Hawks.
+In 1987, expansion club the Brisbane Bears—in search of a marquee Queenslander—made a 10-year offer of A$2 million to Dunstall.
+Despite the lucrative deal and the opportunity to return to his home state, he turned it down, choosing to stay with the Hawks.